Last updated: August 5, 2020

 COVID-19 (novel coronavirus) is a disease caused by a respiratory virus first identified in Wuhan, Hubei Province, China.
-This is a new virus that had not caused illness in humans before.
-Worldwide, COVID-19 has resulted in over a million human infections, causing illness and thousands of deaths.
-As the virus continues to spread, there have been cases reported in over 160 countries (according to WHO), including the United States.
+This was a new virus that had not caused illness in humans before.
+Worldwide, COVID-19 has resulted in over seven million human infections, causing illness and thousands of deaths.
+As the virus continues to spread, there have been cases reported in over 180 countries (according to WHO), including the United States.

 The COVID-19 coronavirus outbreak is a global pandemic.
-The State of Maryland is operating under a state of emergency, and all levels of government are taking a comprehensive approach to keep Marylanders safe.
+Federal, state and local governments are taking a comprehensive approach to keep Marylanders safe.
 For Maryland and Anne Arundel County confirmed COVID-19 cases to date, check the Maps.
-To slow the spread of COVID-19 and get the country back to normal, individuals will need to stay at home except for essential travel, practice social distancing when in public (at least 6 feet away from others), wear face covers in public, and take healthy hygiene measures including frequent handwashing.
+To slow the spread of COVID-19 and get the country back to normal, individuals will need to practice social distancing when in public (at least 6 feet away from others), wear face coverings in public, and practice healthy hygiene measures including frequent handwashing.

 Maryland’s recovery plan has four building blocks that must be solidly in place before the lifting of restrictions: an expanded testing capacity, increased hospital surge capacity, increased supply of personal protective equipment (PPE), and a robust contact tracing operation.

 As of Friday, June 19, 2020 at 5 p.m., Maryland and Anne Arundel County will be fully moved into phase two of reopening.

 Older adults and people of any age who have serious underlying medical conditions are at higher risk for more serious complications from COVID-19.* Based upon available information to date, those most at risk include:

 - People 65 years and older